Drug Price Negotiation & Health Equity

 March 1, 2025

-As part of the Negotiation Data Elements and Drug Price Negotiation Process, members of the public may submit evidence about the selected drugs and their alternative treatments by March 1, 2025, via this web link or via the web link available on the CMS HPMS landing page.
-View the final guidance for submissions here
+As part of the Negotiation Data Elements and Drug Price Negotiation Process, members of the public were able to submit evidence about the selected drugs and their alternative treatments by March 1, 2025.
+View the final guidance for submissions here.

 April 2025